shawnlawson/XAI-Visual-Guts/ML_Realtime_Setup.md

     extra_include_paths=include_me, extra_ldflags=library_me, **build_kwargs)
 ```

 There are situations where this change to custom\_ops.py is not needed.
-Stylegan 3 is loading and _just in time_ (JIT) compiling CUDA kernels.
+Stylegan 3 is loading and _just in time_ (JIT) to compile CUDA kernels.
 You can see them in stylegan3/torch\_utils/ops.
-This is what visual studio and the python ninja libraries are for.
+This is what visual studio and the Python ninja libraries are for.
 Sometimes, not all the time, running stylegan 3 for training, generating images, or visualizing will create a CUDA kernel cache.
-Touch Designer will continue to complain and toss errors, but may see these caches and continue to run.
+Touch Designer will continue to complain and toss errors but may see these caches and continue to run.
 Editing the custom\_ops.py file will make it such that Touch Designer will do the JIT compiling correctly on its own.

 Want to see if your CUDA kernels are cached?
 Replace "Shawn Lawson" with your user account in the path below